 out duplicates for large lists is much faster if you cram them into a

-set and then convert them back to a list than using nub
+set and then convert them back to a list than using nub.
+But using nub

 only requires the type of the list’s elements to be part of the Eq